Noalune12/Inception/README.md

 	- FLUSHDB             - clear current DB
 	- QUIT                - exit CLI

+### ADMINER
+- To get the modif from adminer -> redis needs to be flushed with redis-cli FLUSHALL

+### FTP
+- standard network protocol used for the transfer of files from one host to another

 ## LEFT TO CHECK
 - Init true in dockercompose
 - www.conf (wordpress)
+- mariadb-server.cnf (mariadb)
+- vsftpd.conf (ftp)